Scholarships

-DISCLAIMER OF ENDORSEMENT: The following scholarships are listed for the user's convenience only.
-The CHCS Guidance Center does not endorse any of these scholarships or contests except for those directly given by CHCS.
-We also caution students and parents to be aware that any personal information submitted in the paper applications or over the Internet has no guarantee of privacy.
-Please read each web site's privacy statement before submitting any personal information (including your e-mail address).
-In addition, it is important for every applicant to research all pertinent information regarding the scholarship application and requirements in this file or on the scholarship sponsor's web site.
+DISCLAIMER OF ENDORSEMENT: The following scholarships are listed for the user’s convenience only.
+The CHCS Guidance Office does not endorse any of these scholarships or contests except for those directly given by CHCS.
+We also caution students and parents to be aware that any personal information submitted in the paper applications or over the internet has no guarantee of privacy.
+Please read each website’s privacy statement before submitting any personal information (including your e-mail address).
+In addition, it is important for every applicant to research all pertinent information regarding the scholarship application and requirements in this file or on the scholarship sponsor’s website.

 Websites recommended for scholarship searching: